republik/plattform/src/components/Loader/docs.md

 <Loader loading style={{minHeight: 'calc(100vh - 80px)'}} />
 ```

-Once loading has concluded or an error occurs `Loader` does not longer render an intermediate `div` and `style` has no effect.
+Once loading has concluded or an error occurs `Loader` does no longer render an intermediate `div` and `style` has no effect.

 ### Error Container